TommyChangUMD/ENPM808X-final-project-boilerplate/README.md

   - Colcon workspace structure
   - C++ library that depends on other system libraries such as OpenCV.
     - The library is *self-contained and does not depend on ROS.*
+    - In real life, we download source code of third-party modules all the time and often just stick the modules as-is into our colcon workspace.
   - ROS 2 package that depends on a C++ library built in the same colcon workspace
   - Establishing package dependency within the colcon workspace.
     - ie. the ROS 2 package will never be built first before the dependent C++ library